-The main symptoms of COVID-19 are fever, cough, shortness of breath and sore throat.
+The main symptoms of COVID-19 are fever, cough, shortness of breath, loss of taste and smell, and sore throat.

 If you would not normally visit your doctor for these symptoms, don’t go to the doctor.

 Call your doctor and ask for advice if you have concerns about your illness.
-If you cannot reach your doctor, or if you do not have one, start the online screening process for testing, or for more information or assistance call 707-253-4540.
+If you cannot reach your doctor, or if you do not have one, schedule an appointment to get tested, or for more information or assistance call 707-253-4540.

 When You Should Go to the Emergency Room (ER)